Jamon Iberico Salad

 with Orange, Chickpeas, and Almonds

 In this respect, this Jamon Iberico salad recipe requires very little but achieves a lot.
-It combines the delicious oily flavors of Jamon Iberico along with citrus notes and greens, with a subtle crunch from the choice ingredients of roasted nuts or almonds.Β
+It combines the delicious oily flavors of Jamon Iberico along with citrus notes and greens, with a subtle crunch from the choice ingredients of seeds and/or almonds.

 Jamon Iberico salad is the ideal starter dish or small tapas that is perfect for sharing.
 This recipe uses just 50g (1.8 oz.) worth of Jamon Iberico but makes a delicious tapas for 2-3 people.